One of the biggest initial concerns when you file for divorce is how to keep your spouse out of the house until the divorce is final.

 The court might consider the relative earning capacity of you and your spouse in relation to your abilities to afford alternative housing.
 The court might also consider family and other alternatives available to you and your spouse during the divorce.
 The court will also consider whether remaining in the house would be more beneficial to you or your spouse.

 Court’s have the power to issue temporary restraining orders (“TRO’s”) for the purpose of protecting people or property.
 TRO’s are common early in divorce cases.
-However, a TRO ordering a spouse out of the house can only be issued in limited circumstances.
+However, a court can only issue a TRO ordering a spouse out of the house in limited circumstances.

-TRO’s are issued ex parte – which means on request of one spouse without a hearing or participation by the other spouse against whom the TRO is issued.
-Because the other spouse does not have an opportunity to participate in defending against the TRO, Texas law places strict rules on TRO’s
+Courts issue TRO’s ex parte – which means upon request of one spouse without a hearing or participation by the other spouse against whom the TRO is issued.
+Texas law places strict rules on TRO’s because the other spouse does not have an opportunity to participate in defending against the TRO,.

 For example, the court must schedule a hearing on the TRO within 14 days when it issues the TRO.
-TRO’s expire after 14 days unless the TRO is converted into a temporary injunction at a temporary orders hearing.
+TRO’s expire after 14 days unless the court converts the TRO into a temporary injunction at a temporary orders hearing.

 Texas law also prohibits a court from issuing a TRO that excludes a spouse from occupying the residence where that spouse has been living except in the case of protective orders to prevent family violence.